Bagan

 Despite the majesty and importance of Bagan, UNESCO did at one conference opt to not include it on its World Heritage List, because some temples were rebuilt in an un-historic fashion.
 Nonetheless, the site is perhaps as impressive as the pyramids of Egypt: a dry, vast open landscape dominated entirely by votive architecture.
 Bagan was finally listed in 2019.

-Last updated 4 years ago
+Last updated 2 months ago